vicenteg/mapr-pcapstream/README.md

 with tcpdump.
 It will attempt to find the interface with the default route for the node, and use that one.
 You can comment this out and hard-code another interface if you like.
-This default should be fine for testing.
+This default should be fine for testing, and the script will try to figure out what OS you're running on in order to select an interface in a reasonable way.
+The script works well for me on Mac OS X El Capitan (for local tests) and on CentOS and Amazon Linux.
+YMMV.

 ## Start the Spark Streaming Job

 You can do this first.

 Use the `submit.sh` script like so.
 Use any account that is allowed to submit YARN jobs.
+On MapR, I'll submit as the MapR superuser for simplicity's sake.

     sudo -u mapr ./submit.sh

 The script defaults to using a YARN cluster.
 If you want to run locally, edit the script and change `SPARK_MASTER` to something like `local[2]`.
 You can also use a spark-standalone cluster by supplying the spark master URL.
+There's a local_submit.sh script that can be used for local testing.

 ### Input

 The first path in the submit.sh invocation is the input directory, where Spark will look for new files.
 The second is the output directory, where the job will store output.
+The third passes the elasticsearch node list.

 Notice that the input directory is at the end of a pathname that has the pcap files organized by day - this makes it very easy to